leidi2004/100-days-of-code/log.md

 **Today's Progress**: I finished the dashboard and i started and finished the UI of the rock paper scissors game i'm working on.

-**Thoughts**: I have a bug in the dashboard mainly in the main section the height of the items if i decleared the height is bad because creates an space that shouldn't be tehere, if i don't declare the height it will have a design error, it was frustraiting.
+**Thoughts**: I have a bug in the dashboard mainly in the main section the height of the items if i write a value for the height is bad because creates an space that shouldn't be there, if i don't declare the height it will have a design error, it was frustrating.

 **Link(s) to work**: [Rock Paper Scissors](https://github.com/leidi2004/RockPaperScissors.git)